Parralogic/archinstaller/READme.txt

    |
  sda2 <Your swap partition/ "virtual memory"

 NOTE!
-You can create the partitions in any order you like so you can creat the swap partition first, but if you do, take note that the swap partition will be now sda1 not sda2!!
+You can create the partitions in any order you like so you can create the swap partition first, but if you do, take note that the swap partition will be now sda1 not sda2!!

 Creating a  boot/efi partition is used to boot up the linux kernel with modern uefi bios (GPT/UEFI),